Best Vlogging Gear – Vlogger Starter Pack:

 To check it out, click here: Micromuff Skinny Wind Muffler

 One thing I didn’t mention above is that the Canon G7X (and I guess most cameras) doesn’t have the best battery life.
 If I’m vlogging all day, I’ll typically use about 1.5 batteries.
-I’d reccomend you get one or two spares.
+I’d recommend you get one or two spares.
 Nothing worse than running out of battery when you’ve got some cool stuff left to shoot!

 You can go for an official battery.
 Linked below.
 Or you can go for a cheaper, unofficial one.